 The film follows Anne Hathaway’s character Andy Sax as she tries to make it in the cut-throat journalism industry.
 After being rejected from numerous jobs, she finally lands a dream career at fashion magazine Runway, run by the excruciatingly vicious editor Miranda Priestly (Streep).

-After release, The Devil Wears Prada was severely criticised for its likeness to Vogue magazine, and then editor Anna Wintour who publicly lambasted the film as showing the journalism industry as a bitchy, nasty place to work.
+After release, The Devil Wears Prada was severely criticised for its likeness to Vogue and then editor Anna Wintour who publicly lambasted the film.
 She has since reversed her feelings and claimed Streep’s performance was breathtakingly brutal, even if the comparisons to her were not so favourable.
 For an in depth review of The Devil Wears Prada,Click Here.

 The Role:The role of Miranda Priestly was no mean feat to take on.
 In Lauren Weisberger’s uninspiring novel of the same name, the character was cool, calm and collected even when faced with a tight deadline, yet she was feared by her staff because of her evil stare, quiet determination and tendency to sack employees on the spot.

-Finding an actress to fit the bill was difficult for director David Frankel and his large team of writers and producers.
+Finding an actress to fit the bill was difficult for director David Frankel and his large team of writers.
 Early rumoured casting calls included Sigourney Weaver and Sharon Stone, but the role eventually went to veteran actress Meryl Streep.

 Streep immediately got into character, with co-star Emily Blunt saying that she always remained in character, even when filming had concluded.
 She had a real connection with the character of Miranda and this shines on screen.